Pocket/Greenhaven underground cable reliability

 - Gloria-Florin substation located at 6801 Gloria Drive

 We are upgrading the landscaping at these sites to improve the appearance while also accommodating the installation of new underground cable, addressing safety, increasing security and meeting our sustainability efforts.
 This work will include the removal of trees around both substations.
 Many of these trees are located too close to the substations creating a potential safety and security hazard to our infrastructure.
 Removal of the trees will also allow the installation of new underground conduit for our cable reliability project.

 The new landscape design will include additional plants, groundcover and decorative rock/bark.
 As with all our facilities, we’re focusing on sustainable practices that include using drought tolerant and native plants.

 Tree removal work began in mid-May.
-The substation landscaping project was completed by early 2021.
+The entire substation landscaping project will be completed in early 2022.

 The Initial Study/Mitigated Negative Declaration (IS/MND) analyzes the potential environmental effects associated with the proposed project in accordance with the California Environmental Quality Act (CEQA).
 In compliance with the CEQA Guidelines, we’ve prepared this Notice of Intent (NOI) to provide responsible agencies and other interested parties with notice of the availability of the IS/MND.
 Feedback has been received and incorporated in the final IS/MND.